Delay Analysis Training Course & Extension of Time Claims

 - CALCULATE Concurrent Delays and Prolongation Costs.

-- PREPARE outstanding narrative report and claim presentation.
+- PREPARE detailed narrative report and claim presentation.

 - SUBMIT a winning claim as per best practices.